Palaeozoic Sediment Hosted Gold Deposits

 The napoleon anticline is rarely mentioned as mineralised and

-considered to be a barren sample.
+this is considered to be a barren sample.
 Note that it lacks CO2.

 Run g1183, Sample 1144A, quartz from road cutting